Get insider access

 Canon EOS M200

 The Sony α6000 and the Canon EOS M200 are both good entry-level cameras with APS-C sensors, though they have some key differences.
-The Canon has a more compact body, making it a bit easier to store and take on the go, but it also lacks a viewfinder and handgrip, making it less comfortable to shoot with.
+The Canon has a more compact body, making it a bit easier to store and take on the go, but it also lacks a viewfinder and handgrip, so it's less comfortable to shoot with.
 The Canon has slightly better noise performance at higher ISO settings and a newer, more effective autofocus system.
 It can record 4k video and has a screen that flips up to face you, making it a better choice for vlogging.
 The Sony has a faster continuous shooting speed and better battery life.

 + Show more